Skip to content

 • Ensure the needs of disadvantaged and vulnerable children are met

-• Agree a clear plan that identified external support to the school/setting
+• Agree a clear plan that identifies external support to the school/setting

 Referring individual children

-Many children receive appropriate support from their Early Years Provider and other services without the need to be referred.
-Should you be concerned about your child’s development or progress please talk to your child’s key person who will liaise with your settings Special Educational Needs and/or Disabilities Coordinator (SENDCO).
-It is important that you work in partnership with your Early Years Provider to ensure consistency for your child.
+Many children receive appropriate support already.
+This may be from their Early Years Provider and/or other services.
+They do not need a referral for further services.
+If you are concerned about a child’s development or progress please talk to your child’s key person, and their parent(s).
+You may be the child's key person yourself.
+The key person will liaise with your setting's SENDCO.
+It is important that parents work in partnership with their Early Years Provider to ensure consistency for the child.

 If your child is not with an Early Years Provider and you would like support or advice please contact eyis@cornwall.gov.uk